-The MAT's Board of Trustees (Directors) comprised the Executive Headteacher (Stella Sage), Chair and Vice Chair of the Waycroft Academy Local Governing Body (Oliver Feeley and Andrew Bowden), Wicklea Academy Chair of the Local Governing Body (Dave Knight), Woodlands Academy Chair of the Local Governing Body (Andrea Laity) and a MAT Advisory Directors (Pat Black).
-There are fourteen Trustees (Directors) in total.
+The MAT's Board of Trustees comprised the Executive Headteacher (Tracy French), Chair and Vice Chair of the Waycroft Academy Local Governing Body (Andrew Bowden and Zena Barnes).
+There are three Members and seven Directors in total.
 There are also three Heads of School (Waycroft's is Lisa Craig, Wicklea's is Matt Morgan and Woodlands' is Heather Morris).
-The Heads of School are Non voting Associate Trustees of Waycroft MAT.
+The Heads of School are Non-voting Associate Trustees/Trustees of Waycroft MAT.

-On 31 August 2017 Stella Sage resigned as Executive Headteacher.
-From 1 September 2017 Tracy French is the new Executive Headteacher and the accounting officer of the MAT.
+From 1 September 2017 Tracy French is Executive Headteacher and the accounting officer of the MAT.

-There are three Founding Members: Phil Cottrell, Mark Rogers and Kevin Edenborough who are responsible for the appointment and removal of Trustees/Directors.
+There are three Founding Members: Phil Cottrell, Mark Rogers and Kevin Edenborough who are responsible for the appointment and removal of Trustees.

-Directors who are Chairs or Vice Chairs of LGB's will only remain as Directors while in post as LGB Chair or Vice Chair.
+Trustees who were Chairs or Vice Chairs of LGB's will only remain as Trustees while in post as LGB members.